PersonalKez/citiesApp-docker/README.md

 - MYSQL, used everywhere, relatively simple.
 Sort of regret not using postgres though.
 - memcached, used everywhere, mostly simple to use.
 NodeJS lib is a bit spotty though so watch out if you take the same route

-TO USE
+TO USE:
-docker compose up
+- docker compose up
-localhost:8089
+- localhost:8089
-enjoy
+- enjoy